TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-flexsvr-monitoring-metricvalues.md

 * **Storage metric shows more storage used than when directly querying database.**

-  Beyond the data actually stored in your database, the footprint of your server includes additional files such as the transaction log, server log files and other files needed to run the managed server.
-As such, there is a difference in storage used if you are only querying for data stored and indexes.
+  Beyond the data actually stored in your database, the footprint of your server includes additional files such as the transaction log, server log files, and other files needed to run the managed server.
+As such, there is a difference in the storage used if you are only querying for data stored and indexes.

 * **Metric shows a different value at different times.**